-It is recommended that the list of approved fuels is notified by concerned State Pollution Control Boards (SPCBs) in the NCR region to curb the use of other polluting fuels which might be in use.
+It is recommended that the list of approved fuels is notified by concerned State Pollution Control Boards (SPCBs) in the NCR region to curb the use of other dirty fuels which might be in use.
 CPCB should ensure that concerned SPCBs issue notification similar to the DPCC notification2 under the Air (Prevention & Control of Pollution) Act.

-2 As per the latest information available at the time of writing this report, a new list of acceptable fuels in Delhi is currently in its draft stage and will soon be notified.
+2 As per the latest information available at the time of writing this report, a new list of acceptable fuels is currently in its draft stage and DPCC will soon be notifying the new list for Delhi NCT.